 Drop-zones include Garavagh, Northern Ireland; Gap, France; Empuriabrava, Spain; Snowboarding; Maribel, France

-The author has a diverse family background including family originating from Monte Cassino in Italy; a great great uncle, Daniel Mc Alorum, who fought and died in World War I and was honoured with the Queens Medal for bravery; and an Aunt, Olga Forte / Jackson, who was amongst the first group of investors to invest in a young entrepreneur called Bill Gates and his start-up Microsoft in the 1980s.
+The author has a diverse family background including family originating from Monte Cassino in Italy, a great great uncle, Daniel Mc Alorum, who was a World War I hero honoured with the Queens Medal for bravery, and an Auntie, Olga Forte / Jackson, who was amongst the first group of investors in a young entrepreneur called Bill Gates and his start-up Microsoft in the 1980s.